 With once in a lifetime experiential rewards that fulfill their customer’s deepest desires, Swarovski’s rewards program creates truly beautiful customer experiences.

-It’s also worth noting the language and tone of voice written all over Moroccanoil’s explainer page.
-By referring to their VIP tiers as a customer’s “status”, they portray the luxurious customer experience that their customers are looking for.
-Their tier names also stay consistent with this tone by including words like “insider” and “iconic” to demonstrate the desirability of each tier.
+It’s also worth noting the language and tone of voice written all over The Beauty Chef’s explainer page.
+By referring to their loyalty program as the “Inner Beauty Circle”, they play on the concepts of an exclusive inner circle and inner beauty.
+This makes their customers feel luxurious from inside-out.
+Their tier names also stay consistent with their brand values of health and wellness by using terms like “seed”, “harvest”, and “glow”.
 Communicating with a consistent tone across all platforms builds a strong, trustworthy brand personality for your customers to turn to.

 The second strategy is their use of referrals and social sharing to earn points.
 The motivation behind shopping with premium brands is the ability to share your high profile shopping habit with others.
 What’s the point of having high-end products if nobody knows about it?
 Giving customers the opportunity to earn points for this type of social sharing is a great way to reward customers for actions that they are already doing, allowing them to be even more motivated to do so.

 Luxury brands often avoid discounting their products in order to avoid diluting their brand image, but luckily there are many other ways to reward your customers while maintaining your brand’s value.
-For example, Moroccanoil allows customers to redeem their points for their favorite beauty products in the Rewards Boutique.
+For example, The Beauty Chef allows customers to move up through the tiers to gain access to free bonus gifts like their Flora Fix Balm.
 Offering customers the chance to earn points to get free products they’ve had their eye on creates an incentive for them to continue shopping with you, increasing their purchase frequency and giving you higher customer retention rates.

 What can you learn?

-Rewarding customers with exclusive products provide value to them without the dangers of discounting.
+Rewarding customers with exclusive products provides value to them without the dangers of discounting.

 Create luxurious memories for your customers with experiential rewards